rust-bakery/nom/README.md

 ### Parser combinators

 nom uses parser combinators to build and reuse parsers.
 To work with parser combinators, instead of writing the whole grammar from scratch and generating a parser, or writing the complete state machine by hand, you write small, reusable functions, that you will combine to make more interesting parsers.

+This has a few advantages:

+- the parsers are small and easy to write
+- the parsers are easy to reuse (if they're general enough, please add them to nom!)
+- the parsers are easy to test (unit tests and property-based tests)
+- the parser combination code looks close to the grammar you would have written
+- you can build partial parsers, specific to the data you need at the moment, and ignore the rest

 Here is an example of one such parser: